open-power/snap/hardware/doc/Bitstream_flashing.md

 ## 1. Programming a bitstream .bit file at power-on time
 In vivado_lab, use the Hardware Manager to open the JTAG connection and set the name of the bitstream file.
 Then, power-cycle the system and load the bitstream as soon as the system is powered again.
 This will usually load the FPGA bitstream before the PCI Express bus walk happens, and therefore the card will be functional when the operating system is loaded.
-Note this method is not guaranteed to work in all system configurations.
+***Note*** this method is not guaranteed to work in all system configurations.
 Check if the card shows up, e.g.
 ```bash
 cat /sys/class/cxl/card0/image_loaded
 ```
 Then you can use the capi-utils as described above to permanently program a user bitstream to flash.
-Note so far there is no documented way to program the factory bitstream with this method.
+***Note:*** So far there is no documented way to program the factory bitstream with this method.

 ## 2. Programming the flash device with a .mcs file